-Trigger point injections are used to relax muscles that are not relaxing as a result of other treatment options.
-Medicine is injected into a “trigger point”.
-A trigger point is defined as a sensitive area of the body, stimulation or irritation of which causes a specific effect in another part, especially a tender area in a muscle that causes musculoskeletal pain when over stimulated.
+Trigger point injections are used to relax muscles that are not relaxing due other treatment.
+A trigger point is defined as a sensitive area of the body, stimulation or irritation that causes a specific effect in another part, especially a tender area in a muscle that causes musculoskeletal pain when overstimulated.

 What Will Trigger Point Injections Effectively Treat?

 Trigger point injections are used as effective treatment options for many situations, including:

 - Back Pain

 What Can You Expect From A Trigger Point Injection?